alvinteh/alvinteh.me/readme.md

   ```
   VITE_GOOGLE_MAPS_API_KEY = XXX
+  VITE_GOOGLE_MAPS_MAP_ID = YYY
   ```

-  Replace XXX with your Google Maps API key.
+  Replace XXX and YYY with your Google Maps API key and Map ID respectively.

 4. This project uses plugins from the [paid version of GSAP](https://gsap.com/pricing/).
 Follow the steps in the [GSAP documentation](https://gsap.com/docs/v3/Installation/) to configure your npm profile to connect to the private repository.
 If you are only working on the files locally and prefer not to purchase GSAP, you can use the trial version of the plugin by updating the `gsap` package's reference to the private repository from `npm:@gsap/simply` to `npm:gsap-trial` in `package.json`.
 5. This project uses [Pro icons from Font Awesome](https://fontawesome.com/plans).
 Follow the steps in the Font Awesome documentation to configure your npm profile to connect to the private repository.